BastianTeufel-GTR/toml-fp-delphi/README.md

 ## Overview

-TOML-FP provides a complete solution for working with TOML configuration files in Free Pascal applications.
+TOML-FP provides a complete solution for working with TOML configuration files in Free Pascal / Delphi applications.
 Whether you need to read configuration files or generate them, TOML-FP offers an intuitive API with comprehensive type support and robust error handling.

 ## Features